 It’s a classic!
 Yes, I was terrified of it when I was younger but I was (and to some point still am) a wimp when it comes to the “bigger” rides.
 I love that it’s still here, you can see it from the road, and the only thing that has changed is that it takes your picture on the way down now.
 Super cool!

 Our kids LOVE this game!
 Begin at Elf University to get their playing cards.
 Hunt for elves with different letters all over the park.
-When they find the elves, they insert the playing card to get a stamp on the lettered Christmas tree.
+When they find the elves, they insert the playing card to get a stamp on the lettered Christmas tree (see also ‘The 4 Best Christmas Tree Farms In New Hampshire‘).
 Find all the elves and bring your completed card back to the University for a prize!
 From A to Z, the Elfabet game is a hit for all kids.

 The Santa’s Village Rides

 There are SO many new rides and I can’t name them all here.
 But Poogee Penguin’s Spin Out, The Chimney Drop, and Rudy’s Rapid Transit Roller Coaster are some of our favorites.
 Other classics like the Reindeer Carousel and Santa’s Express Train are perfect for families to ride together.
 Probably the best family ride is the Skyway Sleigh…you must say the magic words to start the sleigh and then sit back and enjoy your aerial views of the park.